magodo/terraform-provider-restful/docs/resources/operation.md

 Optional:

 - `default_delay_sec` (Number) The interval between two pollings if there is no `Retry-After` in the response header, in second.
+- `header` (Map of String) The header parameters.
+This overrides the `header` set in the resource block.
 - `url_locator` (String) Specifies how to discover the polling url.
 The format can be one of `header.path` (use the property at `path` in response header), `body.path` (use the property at `path` in response body) or `exact.value` (use the exact `value`).
 When absent, the resource's path is used for polling.

 <a id="nestedatt--poll--status"></a>